-Serving: 2 people Total preparation time: 15 minutes with 30 minutes of refrigeration
+Serves: 2 people.
+Total preparation time: 15 minutes plus 30 minutes of refrigeration.

 To accompany this recipe, perfect for lobster season, imagine grilled asparagus and garlic-roasted potatoes.
-Add a glass of dry white wine to top it off.
-Sounds mouthwatering, right?
+Add a glass of dry white wine to top it all off.
+Sounds mouthwatering, doesn't it?

 INGREDIENTS